QUICK SUMMARY:

 This means prioritizing virtual team building, which can boost employee engagement and morale.
 Interacting for team building exercises is different than routine staff meetings and may include:

-• Host lunch and learns to share insights on a particular trend or development in the industry, such as the sudden explosion of AI tools
+Host lunch and learns to share insights on a particular trend or development in the industry, such as the sudden explosion of AI data analysis tools.

 The idea is to get together to do something that’s fun and friendly.
 Virtual team building is a wonderful way to remind your employees that they are a connected team, and it’s great to give them a chance to get to know each other in a relaxed experience.